 A vineyard qualifies for certification if it meets several criteria.
 First, growers accumulate points through implementing sustainability practices, and must accumulate at least 50% of the total points available in each of the six chapters.
 Growers must also accumulate at least 70% of the total points available across all chapters.
-Implementation of some Standards is mandatory.
+Implementation of some LODI RULES Standards is mandatory.
 Mandatory practices are included in "fail chapters," and they require growers to implement a sustainability practice to a certain degree.
 Fail chapter Standards represent practices that the designers of the Standards believe are imperative for sustainability.
 A vineyard will not qualify for certification if it fails any chapter.
-Finally, the Environmental Impact Units (EIU) for the pesticides used in each vineyard for the year cannot exceed 50 units.
+Finally, the PEAS environmental impact metric for the pesticides used in each vineyard for the year cannot exceed 50 units.
 Certification is awarded to an individual vineyard on an annual basis.
-An independent auditor visits selected vineyards to ensure compliance.
-For the 2016 certification year, we are happy to report that 805 vineyard blocks were certified through the Lodi Rules program!
+An independent auditor visits selected vineyards every year to ensure compliance.
+For the 2020 certification year, we are happy to report that 1,292 vineyard blocks were certified through the LODI RULES program!

-The Lodi Winegrape Commission publishes this user-friendly Standards Binder.
+The Lodi Winegrape Commission publishes this user-friendly LODI RULES Binder.
 In addition to the Standards, this Binder includes "Companion Information."
 Companion Information helps with transparency of the certification process, as it provides background on why each Standard is important to sustainable viticulture, how each Standard is implemented in the vineyard, and how each Standard is verified by an independent auditor.
 The Companion Information is intended for use by growers and auditors.
 Addressed in the Companion Information are five areas: scope, purpose, verification, resources, and references, as well as management plan organization tips.

-Scope describes whether the associated Standard is applicable to the entire farming operation or an individual vineyard block.
-Some Standards only need to be answered once for all vineyards on a farm, while other Standards apply to each vineyard and need to be answered individually.
+Scope describes whether the associated LODI RULES Standard is applicable to the entire farming operation or an individual vineyard block.
+Some Standards only need to be answered once for all vineyard blocks on a farm, while other Standards apply to each vineyard block and need to be answered individually.

-Purpose explains why the associated Standard is relevant and important to sustainable viticulture and which aspect of sustainability the Standard addresses.
-The information included under Purpose lays out the rational and justification for including the practice as a Lodi Rules Standard.
+Purpose explains why the associated LODI RULES Standard is relevant and important to sustainable viticulture and which aspect of sustainability the Standard addresses.
+The information included under Purpose lays out the rational and justification for including the practice in the LODI RULES program.

-Verification outlines the type of information the auditor needs to examine to ensure the Standard was met by the grower.
+Verification outlines the type of information the auditor needs to examine to ensure the LODI RULES Standard was met by the grower.
 Growers can use the verification section, along with the Audit Prep Checklist (Tab 10), to prepare for an audit.